 - Graduation: Ceremony for High School graduates.

 - P.E.
-Class: Meets weekly at various locations. (additional fee)
+Class: Meets weekly at various locations. (additional fee may apply)

-- Social and fun family events such as the fall hayride/potluck, swim parties and Valentine's party.
+- Social and fun family events such as the fall hayride/potluck, swimming night, meet-ups and parties .

 - Parent's meetings for encouragement, sharing of ideas, support and friendship.

-- Enrichment opportunities: Public Speaking group, Science Olympiad team, Spelling Bee, Music classes.(additional fees may apply)
+- Enrichment opportunities: Enrichment club, Science Olympiad team, Spelling Bee, Music classes.(additional fees may apply)

 - Field Trips: Regular trips to locations of interest.